copier-org/copier/README.md

-If a **YAML** file named `copier.yml` is found in the root of the project (alternatively, a TOML file named `copier.toml`, or a JSON file named `copier.json`), the user will be prompted to fill or confirm the values.
+If a **YAML** file named `copier.yml` is found in the root of the project (alternatively, a TOML file named `copier.toml`, or a JSON file named `copier.json`), the user will be prompted to fill in or confirm the default values.

 Use the `data` argument to pass whatever extra context you want to be available in the templates.
 The arguments can be any valid Python value, even a